PNNL-Comp-Mass-Spec/DMS-Model-Config-Db-Updater/Readme.md

 Use `/SnakeCaseColumns:false` to disable changing unrecognized column names to snake case
 * Column names will be unrecognized if not defined in the View column map file

+Use `/LowercaseColumnNames` to change column names to lowercase (if not defined in the View column map file)
+* When enabled, also updates list report and detail report hotlinks

 Use `/SquareBrackets` to enable quoting names using square brackets (SQL Server compatible)
 * By default, will quote names using double quotes (if the name contains a space, punctuation, or other non-alphanumeric characters)